TokenScavenger logo TokenScavenger

 Transparent routing

-Provider selection, fallback policy, and rate-limit behavior are visible in code, docs, logs, metrics, and the admin UI.
+Provider selection, fallback policy, and rate-limit behavior are visible in code, docs, logs, metrics, and the admin UI, including model intelligence and tool-aware routing for agentic requests.

 Self-hosted by default